 Yet there are some simple measures people can take to reduce the risk or severity of the disease in later life.
 Dietary supplements such as vitamin D and calcium, at doses instructed by a physician, are essential in osteoporosis – calcium to help rebuild bone, and vitamin D to help the body process the calcium – and a diet rich in these nutrients is important.
 Exposure to sunlight can also help replenish vitamin D and contributes to bone health.

 Other preventative measures can include regular exercise.
 Even 30 minutes of walking every day can significantly increase the bone mass density (BMD) and is a very important step in managing the condition.
 Tobacco smoking and alcohol consumption are both linked to increased risk, so these should be avoided, as is being underweight, which reduces BMD.
 Eating disorders frequently leave bones more fragile in later life.
 Osteoporosis can also be made worse by other illnesses, such as inflammatory or hormone-related conditions, and by some medications.
 For women, the disease often becomes apparent after menopause.

 “Osteoporosis is usually age-related, but it is not an inevitable consequence of getting older.
-In many respects it is a lifestyle disease, and we can prevent the condition – or at lease limit how bad it gets – by making lifestyle changes,” said Dr. Statache.
-“The important thing is to make these changes early, while our bones are still healthy, rather waiting until we see a problem and then trying to repair damage that has already been done.”
+In many respects, it is a lifestyle disease, and we can prevent the condition – or at least limit how bad it gets – by making lifestyle changes,” said Dr. Statache.
+“The important thing is to make these changes early, while our bones are still healthy, rather waiting until we see a problem and then trying to repair the damage that has already been done.”